FePhyFoFum/PyPHLAWD/docs/other.md

 title: Other
 permalink: /other/
 ---
+This page serves to describe some other information on particular analyses.

 ## Finding good clusters

 There is a script that can be useful for finding good clusters to use for concatenation.
 A user can always check the `info.html` or investigate specific clusters, but there are times that you might want to try and automate the discovery of good clusters.
 The script is run with the command `python src/find_good_clusters_for_concat.py startdir`.
 The `startdir` refers to the directory that you created with the PyPHLAWD analysis.
 This script will check for clusters that have at least a certain proportion of taxa represented based on the number in NCBI (the `cluster_prop` in `conf.py`) and at least a certain size (the `smallest_cluster` in `conf.py`).
 This checks from tip to root so if there is a genus that has good representation for a gene, it will include that even if it doesn't have good representation in the deeper clade.
 Here is a demonstration of the script from the [clustering example](https://fephyfofum.github.io/PyPHLAWD/runs/clustering_ex/).

 ![clusters]({{ site.url }}/PyPHLAWD/assets/img/clus_ex_3.gif)

+## Tip-to-root clustering

+PyPHLAWD uses a tip-to-root clustering process that works to identify orthologous sequences based upon previously determined phylogenetic relationships.
+In the case of PyPHLAWD the taxonomy as input on NCBI is used for this.
+Initial clusters are formed at the tips through an all-by-all blast approach (user specified settings), followed by a Markov clustering approach as implemented in MCL.
+The sequences are then aligned using mafft and this process is performed for every tip.
+The tips are then combined in a postorder fashion (tip-to-root).
+PyPHLAWD selects the longest sequence from a tip cluster and compares that to its closest related sister cluster as identified through the NCBI taxonomy.

 ## Using your own sequences